 The benefit of leaving the mulch in place is that over the winter as it compresses, it turns into a thick mat.
 This provides an excellent weed barrier.
 The garlic will pop right through the straw in early spring but many of the weeds around it will be suppressed.
 Weeds still do get through but the mulch reduces their number a remarkable amount.

 We don’t usually water the garlic over the summer months.
 The straw mulch helps to retain moisture during any really dry months.

 In the spring you will notice that the garlic pops through the straw mulch and so will the occasional weed.
 It is important to pull up the weeds as the garlic does not compete well with them, but weed carefully.
 It’s important that you do not disturb the garlic.

 To improve the shelf life of garlic, it must be cured.
 Gently brush the dirt off of the bulbs and tie the garlic into bunches of 6.
 Hang the bunches by the stalks in a dry, well ventilated area for several weeks.
 The more air circulation the better.
 It takes about two weeks for garlic to cure completely.
-The wrappers will dry and the stalks will have started to dry out.
+The wrappers will dry and the stalks will have started to dry out and turn brown.
 Once they have cured you can trim the stalks and gently brush off any remaining dirt from the bulbs.

 Depending on the variety, garlic will store quite well for six months to a year.
 Keep it in in a dry dark location.
 You can snip off the stalks completely or you can create nice rustic garlic bundles using twine.